imvisp/imvisp/README.md

 <h1>About me:</h1>

-- 🔭 I’m currently exploring verious libraries og Python.
+- 🔭 I’m currently exploring verious libraries of Python.
 - 🌱 I’m currently learning matpltlib module
 - 👯 I’m looking to collaborate on Python stuff, Open source,
 - 🤔 I’m looking for help with ...python and open source